Thompson scores 21 in 1st, Warriors roll past Magic 122-92 - News 12 Now

 TIP-INS

-Magic: Orlando was called for a technical foul for having six men on the court in the second quarter. … The loss marked the 500th regular-season game for Orlando coach Frank Vogel, who has a career record of 274-226.
+Magic: The loss marked the 500th regular-season game for Vogel, who has a career record of 274-226. … Orlando has lost eight straight to Golden State.

 Warriors: Curry joined current St. John’s coach and former Warriors star Chris Mullin as the only players in franchise history to record 1,000 steals while with the team.
 Curry has 1,002.